fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/main.md

 4. **Use barriers**: After saving, use `dist.barrier()` to ensure all processes see the checkpoint
 5. **Test loading**: Periodically test that checkpoints can be loaded correctly

+Now that we've covered the essentials of DDP setup, debugging, profiling, optimization, and checkpointing, let's explore some advanced features that DDP provides for specialized use cases.

-## 7. Advanced DDP Features
+## 8. Advanced DDP Features

 DDP has several advanced features for specialized use cases: gradient hooks, communication hooks, and join() for uneven inputs.
+These features give you fine-grained control over DDP's behavior when you need to customize gradient synchronization or handle edge cases.

 ### Gradient Hooks